 The Provider Directory lists our Plan Providers.
 It is subject to change and periodically updated.
-If you don't have our Provider Directory, you can get a copy by calling our Member Service Contact Center or by visiting our website at kp.org/directory.
+If you don't have our Provider Directory, you can get a copy by calling Member Services or by visiting our website at kp.org/directory.